 Dairy calves can also still be exposed to painful procedures such as disbudding or dehorning.
 These operations, or 'animal modifications', are required to be carried out with a 'minimisation of suffering to the animal' — but the reality is that surgery without anaesthetic is not illegal, even in organic farming.

-Just like cows, goats must give birth in order to produce milk.
-Kids (baby goats) will be put through the same surgical procedures as calves.
-Unneeded kids are also tragically removed from their mothers and killed in order to harvest more milk for human consumption, and the production of cosmetic items like goat-milk soap.
-Some male kids may be kept for several months and then sold for slaughter and human consumption.
+Just like cows, goats and sheep must give birth in order to produce milk.
+Kids (baby goats) and lambs will often be put through the same surgical procedures as calves.
+Unneeded kids and lambs are also tragically removed from their mothers and killed in order to harvest more milk for human consumption, and the production of cosmetic items like sheep or goat-milk soap.
+Some male kids and lambs may be kept for several months before being sold for slaughter and human consumption.

 Beyond the dairy aisle: Cruelty-free calcium